Skip to main content

 Hannah Jewel Kohn from Broadway's "A Beautiful Noise"

-A day trip to Columbia, South Carolina, for students and faculty to see Disney’s Heroes and Villains Costume Exhibit.
+October 2025: A day trip to Columbia, SC, for students and faculty to see Disney’s Heroes and Villains Costume Exhibit and learn how costumes evolve from concept to reality, with quotes and detailed written accounts from some of Hollywood’s preeminent designers.

-An overnight trip to Staunton, Virginia, for students and faculty to see three shows (two Shakespeare and a musical), enjoy a tour of the American Shakespeare Center facilities, and spend time discussing the productions.
+November 2025: An overnight trip to Staunton, VA, for students and faculty to see three shows, enjoy a tour of the American Shakespeare Center facilities and spend time discussing the productions.